 We share a wide range of free resources and information about ISFs in our online library here.

-Some of the barriers that local authorities and others have told us they face include:
+Some of the barriers to flexible support that local authorities and others have told us they face include:

 - Ensuring new contracting arrangements are legally sound

 - Making ISFs work for older people in their own home or in Extra Care Housing

 - Making ISFs work for people leaving ATUs

 - Breaking down existing block contracts for support provision